Do you use the ladder method in middle school or elementary math, to find GCF, LCM, or for any other math concepts?

 If you haven't had the chance to use the ladder method (or the upside down birthday cake method, as some call it), I highly recommend it.

 Uses of the Ladder Method

-As you can see in the anchor chart, math students can use the ladder method to find greatest common factor (GCF), least common multiple (LCM), for factoring, reducing fractions, finding prime factorization, and for finding the least common denominator (not pictured)!
+As you can see in the anchor chart (sorry it's not as pretty as some!), math students can use the ladder method for greatest common factor (GCF), least common multiple (LCM), factoring, reducing fractions, finding prime factorization, and for finding the least common denominator (not pictured)!
 So many uses!
-And what I really like about this method is that the process is the same for each use; the outside numbers are just used differently.
-I like the fact that the continued use of the ladder method (for various concepts) leads students to make greater connections between numbers.....and finding factors seems to come more easily.

 Benefits of Using the Ladder Method